Baudin999/blog/_posts/2023-08-24-scrum-is-bad.md

 1. Throw away every process handbook you have
 1. Fire every engineer you do not trust (not skill, trust!)
-1. Everyone envolved with the process writes code
+1. Everyone involved with the process writes code
 1. Every requirement or feature needs to have consensus of the team
 1. For every new feature, delete a feature
 1. If something works well, make it better